 I’ve always used store-bought almond milk because of the convenience.
 Over the holidays, I had some leftover raw almonds from baking and decided to take a crack at making my own.
-Let me just say it’s way easier than I thought, not time-consuming at all, and will make your coffee taste better than ever.
+Let me just say it’s way easier than I thought and will make your coffee taste better than ever.

 The ingredient list is simple.
 The only odd item you might need to order is a nut milk filter.
 I didn’t actually have one on hand at the time I was making this recipe so I just used a thin linen dinner napkin to drain and it worked fine.
 BTW, I think I deserve points for resourcefulness.

 I’ve played around with the ingredients a bit and here is the recipe I use.

 - 1 cup raw almonds (soaked in hot water covered for 1 hour)

 - 3-4 pitted dates (I prefer to remove the pit myself from Medjool dates)

 - ½ teaspoon cinnamon (optional)

 - Blend in a high-powered blender until smooth

 - Nut milk filter or I used a thin linen dinner napkin to drain mine